Want to know what is transcription jobs from home nowadays? We are here to help.

 The employees are assigned a different queue of files each week, and they get to choose which ones they work on.
 There is a certain minimum amount of audio to text conversion required, usually around 100 pages per week.

 Another US-based company with remote transcription jobs, ANP’s main area of work is in the legal and medical fields.
 They usually require at least three years of experience as well as home office tools such as pedals, but they offer quite competitive transcriptionist rates.
+Now working from home transcribing is the best way to fit in.

 The company pays weekly via PayPal, although there are some complaints from past employees regarding late payments.
 ANP doesn’t require a transcription license, but they consider them a plus.
 Even so, if you’re looking to earn some extra money by converting audio to text, it’s a solid choice.